codeship/ci-guide/part3.md

 ![Downloading AES key](/images/aes_key.png)

-Nw that you've downloaded your AES key, we'll created a new file called dockercfg where we'll drop in our Dockerhub credentials:
+Now that you've downloaded your AES key, we'll created a new file called dockercfg where we'll drop in our Dockerhub credentials:

 ```
 {